mitoNGS/MToolBox/README.md

 ```
 install.sh
 ```
 to get a FULL installation of all the MToolBox dependancies.
-This may take a while, so please be patience till the full process is successfully completed.
-We ***STRONGLY*** raccomend to use the default versions provided by the install script The default software versions available in the installation script are:
+This may take a while, so please be patience until the full process is successfully completed.
+We ***STRONGLY*** raccomend to use the default versions provided by the install script:
 - GSNAP 2015-12-31.v7
 - Anaconda distribution 2-2.5.0
 - Zlib v 1.2.8